-For many years the United States has led the world in government funding of nonmilitary research and development (R&D), notably support for basic and clinical research that directly relates to health and human development.
-While new biotechnology entrepreneurs often rely upon the "Three Fs" of founders, friends, and family for advice, assistance, and financing during the early years of their company, they often overlook a "Fourth F" that can be of major assistance during many phases of their growth-that being Federal, especially federal labs and federally-funded research in universities and academic medical centers (AMCs), also referred to as academic medical organizations (AMOs) across the United States.
-A longtime focal point for such federal investment by the U.S. government in biomedical research has been the National Institutes of Health (NIH) through its intramural laboratories and the funding provided to most academic and university- or hospital-based research programs.
-Funding provided by the NIH alone reached \$30.9 billion in fiscal year 2012; approximately 10 percent of this funding was spent on internal NIH R&D projects (intramural research) carried out by the approximately 6000 scientists employed by the NIH.
-The balance was distributed in the form of grants, contracts, and fellowships for the research endeavors of more than 300,000 nongovernment scientists (extramural research) at 2500 colleges, universities, and research organizations throughout the world [1].
-Each year this biomedical research leads to a large variety of novel basic and clinical research discoveries, all of which generally require commercial partners in order to develop them into products for consumer, scientist, physician, or patient use.
-Thus, federal laboratories and universities need and actively seek corporate partners or licensees to commercialize their federally-funded research into products in order to help fulfill their fundamental missions in public health.
+Advantages to Working with Universities and Federal Laboratories 213 Research Collaboration Programs for Start-Ups 214 Funding Opportunities for Start-Ups-Small Business Innovation Research Programs 214 New and Innovative Programs as We Move Toward "V2.0" of Technology Transfer 216 Basic and Clinical Research Assistance from the National Institutes of Health 216 Selling Products to Universities and Federal Labs Translational Research Center-A Newer Model of Technology Transfer 218 Impact of Technology Transfer 218 Licensing has Spurred Biotechnology Industry Growth 218 Maximal Leveraging of Technologies from Universities and Federal Labs 219 References 221 Further Reading 222 their growth-that being federal, especially federal labs and federally funded research in universities and academic medical centers (AMCs), also referred to as academic medical organizations (AMOs) across the United States.
+A longtime focal point for such federal investment by the US government in biomedical research has been the National Institutes of Health (NIH) through its intramural laboratories and the funding provided to most academic and university- or hospital-based research programs.
+Funding provided by the NIH alone reached \$37.3 billion in the fiscal year 2018; approximately 10% of this funding was spent on internal NIH R&D projects (intramural research) carried out by the approximately 6000 scientists employed by the NIH.
+The balance was distributed in the form of grants, contracts, and fellow-ships for the research endeavors of more than 300,000 nongovernment scientists (extramural research) at 2500 colleges, universities, and research organizations through-out the world [1].
+Each year, this biomedical research leads to a large variety of novel basic and clinical research discoveries, all of which generally require commercial partners to develop them into products for consumer, scientist, physician, or patient use.
+Thus federal laboratories and universities need and actively seek corporate partners or licensees to commercialize their federally funded research into products to help fulfill their fundamental missions in public health.